 - a.
 Contacting / "breaking the plane" of their Alliance's Starting Line.
 See Figure SG1-1. - b.
-Not contacting any Scoring Objects other than a maximum of one (1) preload.
+Not contacting any Scoring Objects other than one (1) preload.
 See rule <SG5>. - c.
 Not contacting any other Robots. - d.
 Completely stationary (i.e., no motors or other mechanisms in motion).